ananthanandanan/AQ-Monitor/README.md

 # AQ-Monitor: Air Quality Monitoring Dashboard 🌬️📊

 AQ-Monitor is a data visualization dashboard built using **ReactJS**, **Mantine**, **ApexCharts**, and **Redux Toolkit** to monitor air quality data collected from Praan devices installed in the real world.
-This dashboard provides an intuitive interface to analyze and explore air quality measurements, including PM1, PM2.5, and PM10 particle concentrations, wind speed, wind direction, and more.
+This dashboard provides an intuitive interface to analyze and explore air quality measurements, including PM1, PM2.5, and PM10 particle concentrations, wind speed.

 ## Features 🚀